 Let’s take a closer look at this process by looking at 4 overspending habits and how you can begin changing them today.

-4 Overspending Habits and How to Change them
+How To Stop Spending Money: 4 Overspending Habits and How to Change Them

 #1) Overspending with a Credit Card

-Problem Habit: Using credit cards because you can’t afford items that you want.
+Problem Habit: Using credit cards because you can’t afford the items that you want.

 Solution: Create a Side Hustle or Micro Business.